jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleContextTemplates.md

 ### `generateTemplateForFeature`

-**Summary:** The `generateTemplateForFeature` function asynchronously generates a structured documentation template for a specified feature using the provided content and an AI service.
+**Summary:** The function `generateTemplateForFeature` asynchronously generates a template for a specified feature by utilizing the OpenAI service to process and enrich the provided product requirements document content.

 **Signature:** `async function generateTemplateForFeature(feature: string, prdContent: string, openAiService: OpenAiService): Promise<string>`